abdelmoussa924-art/abdelmoussa924-art/README.md

-# Hello everyone 👋, My name is Abdel MOUSSA
+# Hello everyone 👋, i'm Abdel

-I'm a Quantitative Finance engineering student at ECE Paris, aspiring **Quant Analyst**, focused on market finance, risk modeling, and systematic trading.
-My goal is simple: learn how markets behave, then turn that understanding into robust, data-driven risk and trading models.
+I am a Quantitative Finance engineering student at ECE Paris, with the ambition to become a quant analyst.
+My focus lies in market finance, risk modeling, and systematic trading.
+My objective is straightforward: first, deeply understand how markets behave; then, translate that understanding into robust, data‑driven models for risk management and systematic trading.

 ## What I'm currently working on